 If you have been referred through an external charity to the Farm please make us aware of this in the ‘referral’ field, listing the organisation who has referred you.

-We run a range of youth activities open to all children throughout the school holidays, including our popular ‘Farm Club’ sessions for 8-13 year olds.
+If you or your child does not meet the above criteria there are other ways to get involved at the Farm.
+We run a range of youth activities open to all children throughout the school holidays, including our popular ‘Farm Club’ sessions for 11-13 year olds.
 Please visit our holiday activities page for bookings onto these clubs.
+Please note due to Covid-19 risks and restrictions we will not be running sessions in the Christmas or February half term holidays.

 Please be aware: